euspectre/kernel-strider/sources/utils/simple_trace_recorder/Readme.txt

 For the workloads where the stream of events from the target module is not very intensive, the default value of "nr_data_pages" should be acceptable.

-- notify_mark
-For each "notify_mark" data pages filled in the buffer, the kernel-space part wakes up the user-space part of the subsystem waiting for the data to become available for reading.
-The default value should be OK in most cases.

 - no_call_events
 0 by default.
 If non-zero, function entry/exit and call pre/post events will not be recorded in the trace.